-Everyone knows that things like dyes and excessive heat will damage hair and cause split ends, but there are several other things you’re probably doing that are doing that.
-Here are 8 ways you’re unknowingly damaging your hair without your knowledge.
+Everyone knows that things like hair dye and excessive heat will damage hair and cause split ends, but there are several other things you’re probably doing that are harming your hair.
+Here are eight ways you’re unknowingly damaging your hair without your knowledge.
 To have happier, healthier hair, try to refrain from these common hair care mistakes almost everyone makes!

 Showering With Water That’s Too Hot

 It’s widely known that applying heat to your hair in the forms of a curling or straightening iron can damage strand health, but have you thought about the temperature of the water you’re showering with?
 Shampooing with extremely hot water can have equally damaging effects and over time can even cause your hair to become more dry, frizzy, and broken.
 Instead, try using cool to lukewarm water to wash and rinse your hair, even if you like your showers piping hot.

 Not all hair brushes are created equal.
 Depending on your hair type, it will respond differently to different types of brushes.
 However, a good rule of thumb is not to use brushes with bristles that are incredibly stiff or unforgiving.
 Sure, the harder brushes may seem like they untangle your hair quicker, but sometimes it’s better to take your time with a softer brush to prevent your ends from breaking.
 Just like with your toothbrush, also remember to switch your brush periodically; hairbrushes with bent or broken bristles will tear at your hair, causing premature breakage and split ends.